Chonthichar/InstagramWebscraperApp/README.md

 ### Getting start
 1. You can simply update the proxy settings in the options dictionary.
-2. Ensure your proxy provider is compatible set the necessary configurations.
+2. Ensure your proxy provider is compatible set the necessary configurations and it's advisable to use proxies that offer unlimited requests.

 ### Important Notes
 1. Performance: Using a proxy might slow down the execution time compared to 'main.py'.